-The upper dam, BC 2, also has unacceptable deformations (settlement) during the 4,975-year and 2,475 recurrence interval seismic events would also likely fail due to overtopping and/or seepage through transverse cracks under these loading conditions.
-Similar to BC 1, the dam would likely experience significant damage during more frequent seismic events.
-While the upstream slope for BC 2 may be buttressed by some sediment that has accumulated in the reservoir that would act as a limited buttress during seismic loading, analysis results indicate that deformations of the upstream slope of BC 2 would be significant for the larger seismic events resulting in damage or failure of the outlet works, intake structure, and discharge pipeline.
+The upper dam, BC 2, also has unacceptable deformations (settlement) during the 2475and 4,975-year recurrence interval seismic events and would also likely fail due to overtopping and/or seepage through transverse cracks that would develop under these loading conditions.
+Similar to BC 1, the dam would also likely experience significant damage during earthquakes with more frequent return periods.
+While the upstream slope for BC 2 may be buttressed by some sediment that has accumulated in the reservoir, analysis results indicate that deformations of the upstream slope of BC 2 would be significant for the larger seismic events resulting in damage or failure of the outlet works, intake structure, and discharge pipeline.